juanma-wp/wpcom-rest-api-docs/5-oauth2-authentication.md

   -d "redirect_uri=https://yourapp.com/callback"
 ```

-**Password Grant Parameters** (testing only):
+#### Password Grant (Development & Testing Only)

-The Password Grant flow allows application owners to obtain access tokens directly using WordPress.com credentials, bypassing the user authorization interface.
-This flow is **exclusively for testing and development purposes** and should never be used in production applications.
+⚠️ **Development Use Only** - This grant type allows application owners to obtain tokens directly using their WordPress.com credentials, bypassing the user authorization flow.

-**When to Use Password Grant**:
+**Use Password Grant For**:
-- **Application testing**: When you need to quickly test API endpoints during development
+- Testing API endpoints during development
-- **Automated testing**: For integration tests where simulating user authorization would be impractical
+- Automated testing where user authorization simulation is impractical
-- **Personal development**: When building applications for your own WordPress.com sites
+- Personal development on your own WordPress.com sites

-**Security Limitations**:
+**Security Restrictions**:
-- Only available to application owners (you cannot use other users' credentials)
+- Only works with **your own** WordPress.com credentials (not other users')
-- Requires exposing actual WordPress.com credentials in your code
+- Requires exposing credentials in your code
-- Bypasses the security benefits of OAuth2's user consent flow
+- Bypasses OAuth2's user consent and security benefits
-- Not suitable for applications used by third-party users
+- **Never use in production applications**

 **Required Parameters**:
 - `client_id`: Your application's client ID
 - `client_secret`: Your application's client secret
 - `grant_type`: Must be `"password"`
 - `username`: Your WordPress.com username
-- `password`: Your WordPress.com password (use Application Password if 2FA enabled)
+- `password`: Your WordPress.com password (or Application Password if 2FA enabled)

-**Important**: If you have two-factor authentication enabled on your WordPress.com account, you must use an Application Password instead of your regular password.
-Application Passwords can be generated in your [WordPress.com Account Settings](https://wordpress.com/me/security).

-**Example CURL Request** (Password Grant - Testing Only):
+**Example Request**:
 ```bash
 curl -X POST https://public-api.wordpress.com/oauth2/token \
   -d "client_id=12345" \